Please note: The Psychology department procedure for study abroad classes is different than the general process.

-If you are planning to study abroad, all psychology majors should first try to take Core courses and/or general (non-psychology) electives when studying abroad.
-If you want to enroll in a study abroad course and have it count towards the Psychology major requirements, you must have the course reviewed for equivalency and must submit a Substitution Request form prior to going abroad.
+Psychology majors should first try to take Core courses and/or general (non-psychology) electives when studying abroad.
+If you want to enroll in a study abroad course and have it count towards the Psychology major requirements, you must have the course reviewed for equivalency and must submit a Substitution Request form BEFORE going abroad.

-Please note that only 2 such psychology course requests may be submitted.
-If both psychology course requests are approved, students may choose only 1 course taken while studying abroad to count toward their psychology major requirements.
+Only 2 psychology course requests may be submitted.
+If both psychology course requests are approved, students may choose only 1 study abroad course to count toward their psychology major requirements.
 Other courses may count toward general elective units.

-Study abroad course substitutions are not allowed for the following foundational courses:
+Study abroad course substitutions are not allowed for the foundational courses:

 - Complete the Substitution Request form.

 - Attach the course syllabus.
-Course descriptions are not sufficient and will not be reviewed.
+Course descriptions will not be reviewed.
 If you do not have the syllabus, contact the psychology department from your study abroad institution and they should be able to provide it.

 - Submit your PEAI form after your course has been reviewed.